parrish727/MelaninOS/README.md

  - Basic customization

 #### CURRENTLY EXPECTED BEHAVIOUR
- - The kernel initializes the critical portions of LibertyOS
+ - The kernel initializes the critical portions of MelaninOS
  - The kernel displays a message about the setup process
  - The kernel encounters a page-fault. :(